ellakoa/postcard-poem/content/posts/white-horses.md

   part charming with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
-When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horses are seen aplenty galloping across the bay. "
+When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horses are seen and heard aplenty galloping across the bay. "
 collection: Wonderful Britian
 aspect: landscape
 image: /img/sand-dunes-sandwich-bay-1-.jpg